sahilgharte/React_Practice_1/Readme.md

  6. What is dist file (created after the build).
  7. Looked and use browserlist.
  8. Understood how to support our web to all(majority) browsers.

+ # ------------- Day 5 -------------
+ 1. Undertood what is JSX and its working.
+ 2. How jsx works.
+ 3. Difference of jsx and html, js.

+ # ------------- Day 6 -------------
+ 1. Why JSX code is more reliable in development perspective as compare to React and ReactDOM.
+ 2. Understood the basics for jsx.
+ 3. Single and multi line code for jsx.